 If you want to change whether or not an individual video displays automatic closed captioning, you can adjust this setting by following these steps:

-- Go to your video manager and select the video.
+- Go to your Library and select the video.

 - Navigate to your video’s Advanced Settings page and click on the Distribution tab.